 They argue that neurological patterns hardwired into the brain help explain the art and society that Neolithic people produced.
 Drawing on the latest research, the authors skillfully link material on human consciousness, imagery, and religious concepts to propose provocative new theories about the causes of an ancient revolution in cosmology and the origins of social complexity.
 In doing so they create a fascinating neurological bridge to the mysterious thought-lives of the past and reveal the essence of a momentous period in human history.
 100 illustrations, 20 in color.

-David Pearce is a research officer at the Rock Art Research Institute.
+David Pearce is Associate Professor and Director at the Rock Art Research Institute.